ansible/ansible/docsite/rst/guide_docker.rst

     docker_host
         The URL or Unix socket path used to connect to the Docker API.
 Defaults to ``unix://var/run/docker.sock``.
         To connect to a remote host, provide the TCP connection string.
 For example: ``tcp://192.168.99.100:2376``.
-If TLS is used to encrypt the connection to the API, then 'tcp' in the connection URL will be replace with 'https'.
+If TLS is used to encrypt the connection to the API, then the module will automatically replace 'tcp' in the connection URL with 'https'.

     api_version
         The version of the Docker API running on the Docker Host.
 Defaults to the latest version of the API supported